josecostatorres/josecostatorres.github.io/_works/dínamo-notebooks.md

   The motto "Enabled for Disabled" needs to exalt equal opportunities and rights for people with disabilities.

-  As designers we have the role to combat discrimination, inequality and ensure that every one are considered equal members of society.
+  As designers we have the role to combat discrimination, inequality and ensure that every one is considered equal members of society.
 cor_principal: rgb(255, 236, 0)
 cor_secundaria: rgb(0, 0, 0)
 images: